aws-samples/aws-genomics-workflows/docs/tldr.md

 ### Full stack

-The "Full Stack" CloudFormation template below will create all of the AWS resources required - S3 Bucket, Custom AMI, IAM Roles, Batch Compute Environments, Batch Job Queues - for your genomics workflow environment into an existing VPC.
+The "Full Stack" CloudFormation template below will create all of the AWS resources required - S3 Bucket, EC2 Launch Templates, IAM Roles, Batch Compute Environments, Batch Job Queues - for your genomics workflow environment into an existing VPC.

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
-{{ cfn_stack_row("Full Stack (Existing VPC)", "GenomicsEnv-Full", "aws-genomics-root-novpc.template.yaml", "Create a Custom AMI, AWS Batch Job Queues and Compute Environments, a secure Amazon S3 bucket, and IAM policies and roles within an **existing** VPC. _NOTE: You must provide VPC ID, and subnet IDs_.") }}
+{{ cfn_stack_row("Full Stack (Existing VPC)", "GenomicsEnv-Full", "aws-genomics-root-novpc.template.yaml", "Create EC2 Launch Templates, AWS Batch Job Queues and Compute Environments, a secure Amazon S3 bucket, and IAM policies and roles within an **existing** VPC. _NOTE: You must provide VPC ID, and subnet IDs_.") }}

 Prior to the final create button, be sure to acknowledge "IAM CAPABILITIES".